 Phase 1: Preparatory phase

 The training will start with a one-week digital introduction with a number of scheduled online meetings and workshops.
-The first phase of the programme includes preparatory work at the home institution during which the participant will develop the change project plan, which has to be endorsed by the nominating organisation and be in line with its’ overall objectives.
+This will be followed by preparatory work at the home institution during which the participant will develop the change project plan, which has to be endorsed by the nominating organisation and be in line with its’ overall objectives.
 Distance support will be offered by mentors at KemI.
 KemI will provide key reference material for mandatory reading.

 The change project should be time-bound and realistic in scope (duration approximately seven months of full time or part time work) and may include issues such as revising current legislation, developing a local system for inspection, developing regional training programmes or a chemicals hazards awareness raising project for various stakeholders.
 It is vital that the project is fully endorsed, supported and financed by the participant’s home organisation throughout the duration of the programme.
 The project should be an integral part of the home organisation’s strategic plan and a prioritised task in order to reach sustainable results.

 The second phase of the programme consists of three weeks of training at KemI in Stockholm, Sweden, including lectures, group discussions and study visits.
 The development of strategies for chemicals management internationally, in the European Union and in Sweden will be addressed.
 Different approaches (legislative and others), their benefits and disadvantages, will be discussed.

 - The needs, drivers and barriers of chemicals management